 The school will also always liaise and work in partnership with parents to help these children.
+The school will liaise with the appropriate support agencies to seek additional input and strategies where needed.

 11. School and Classroom Organisation

 Strategies for classroom management need to be considered in order to make the curriculum and the resources accessible to all children.
 Steps may need to be taken to help children with SEND to organise themselves, for example use of a visual timetable.